SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 “You think it will work?”
 Fluttershy asked.

 “It’s worth a shot, isn’t it, you’ll never ask her out if you don’t try,” Rarity answered, “besides, maybe she likes you and will ask you out first, that’s how it happened to me and Pinkie.
-I made her a cute dress, saying it was for a client, then I was about to ask her out and give her the dress, when she said she wanted to say something, and asked me out first.”
+I was about to ask her out, when she said she wanted to say something, and asked me out first.”

 “You really think she might like me already?”
 Fluttershy asked.